PROTECT WHAT MATTERS MOST SCHEDULE A CONSULTATION

 Under the National Vaccine Injury Compensation Program (NVCIP), certain injuries/adverse reactions are presumed to have been caused by a specific vaccine if the first onset of symptoms occurs within a specified timeframe.
 When an injury or adverse reaction qualifies for the presumption, it is considered a “Table Injury”.

-The importance of qualifying as a “Table Injury” is that the Court will award you compensation for your injury unless the opposing counsel is able to demonstrate that something other than the vaccine actually caused your injury or adverse reaction.
-Unfortunately, only some injuries are considered a “Table Injury” and afforded an important presumption that the vaccine caused the injury or adverse reaction.
+The importance of qualifying as a “Table Injury” is that the Court will award you compensation unless the opposing counsel is able to demonstrate that something other than the vaccine caused your injury or adverse reaction.
+Unfortunately, only some injuries are considered a “Table Injury” and afforded this presumption.
+Some examples are listed below.

 Want to learn more about the NVICP?
 Download our Consumer's Guide to Vaccine-Related Injuries here.